Andrew565/HighCard-Demo/README.md

 # HighCard-Demo
 Demonstration of using @andrewcreated/deck-of-cards.js to make a simple card game.
 In this case, the game "High Card".
+To run, type `npm start`.